 Last, but not least, I’ve added whole cloves.
 Just a few.
 While most spices are great sources of antioxidants, did you know cloves rank as the most abundant of them all?
 Well, now you know.

 I like to drink this tea after a deep chill, to help regulate my body’s core temperature.
-With cold & flu season upon us, I’ll often have a cup in the evening, before bed, when the house is peaceful and quiet so I can savor the aroma and the sacredness of the ingredients I am providing to my body.
+With cold & flu season upon us, I’ll often have a cup in the evening, before bed, when the house is peaceful and quiet so I can savor the aroma and the sacredness of the ingredients.

 Elderberry & Rose Hip Healing Tea